 The time from ingestion to death has been as long as 104 hours (4 days and 8 hours) in a person who ingested pentobarbital (the lethal poison being used for suicides under Victoria’s law).

-In 2005, “One patient became unconscious 25 minutes after ingestion, then regained consciousness 65 hours later.
-This person did not obtain a subsequent prescription, and died 14 days later of the underlying illness (17 days after ingesting the medication).
+In 2005, one person became unconscious 25 minutes after ingestion, then regained consciousness 65 hours later.

-This patient was lumberjack David Prueitt who, after ingesting the prescribed barbiturates spent three days in a deep coma, then suddenly woke up, asking his wife “Honey, what the hell happened?
+This was lumberjack David Prueitt who, after ingesting the prescribed barbiturates spent three days in a deep coma, then suddenly woke up, asking his wife “Honey, what the hell happened?
 Why am I not dead?”
 David survived for another 14 days before dying naturally from his cancer. [“Oregon man wakes up after assisted-suicide attempt”, Seattle Times, 4 March 2005]